A founder school for the AI era

 What happens after the 8 weeks?

 You keep building.
 You stay in the network.
-You have lifetime access to every F-School founder, past and future.
+Access to every F-School founder, past and future.
 The 8 weeks are the foundation.
-The network is forever.
+The network compounds from there.

 Who teaches?

-The core curriculum is taught by working founders who are actively building companies.
+F-School Founders: post-exit founders who've built and sold real companies.
 For specific modules, we bring in advisors and operators with deep expertise in their field.
 Everyone who teaches at F-School has done the thing they're teaching, not just studied it.

 This is for you if:

-You didn't grow up with a trust fund or a warm intro to Sequoia.
+You didn't grow up with warm intros to Sequoia.
 You've always had to work harder, and that's exactly why you'll win.

 You're already building with AI.